-In columns 2 and 3, we introduce standardized scores of importance given by employers to a number of cognitive and non-cognitive skills listed above, for non-professionals (column 2) and for professionals (column 3) to save on degrees of freedom.
+ers to a number of cognitive and non-cognitive skills listed above, for non-professionals (column 2) and for professionals (column 3) to save on degrees of freedom.
 While none of the coefficients are significant for professionals, we find that firms that value problemsolving skills for non-professional workers have significantly greater gender wage gaps.
 This effect is robust when one considers a regression including all the regressors for professionals and non-professionals (column 4).
 Finally, in the most inclusive specification of column 4, valuing communication skills among non-professional workers appears to be negatively associated with the within-firm gender wage gap.
 Hence, in the absence of perfect observation of such skills among employees, perhaps employers make the assumption that males are better endowed than females with certain skills (such as problem solving), which would tend to increase the gender gap in the wage premium.
-In the same way, a supposed typical female trait like communication skills tends to decrease such a gap.
+In the same way, a supposed feminine trait like communication skills tends to decrease such a gap.21

 In terms of other firm characteristics, the share of females in the top management and the top manager being female is associated with smaller wage gaps within firms.
 This effect is robust across all specifications reported.
-Gender wage gaps tend to be smaller in the education sector as compared to commerce (reference category) and this holds true across columns 1-3.
-Other variables such as education level of the manager, size of the firm and proportion of females in the overall workforce are not consistently significant across columns in explaining within-firm gender wage gaps.
+Other variables such as education level of the manager, size of the firm, sector of operation, and proportion of females in the overall workforce are not consistently significant across columns in explaining within-firm gender wage gaps.